Matatika/tap-spotify/README.md

 ### Source Authentication and Authorization

-You first will need to have a Spotify account and you will need to create a Spotify "App" though the Spotify Developer interface.
+You first will need to have a Spotify account and you will need to create a Spotify "App" though the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).

 Once you have created a Spotify App, use Postman or the excellent [Thunderclient VS Code extension](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to get an authorization token.